-Incremental cost is the cost difference between the Default Option and the lower-emissions Preferred Project.
+Incremental cost means the cost difference between the Default Option and the lower-emissions Preferred Project.
 Examples of these are below.

-To provide the information needed for assessment, the Financial Assessment Template (attached to the Response Form for this RFP) requires that the Applicant provides suitable financial data on the Project implementation and lifetime operational metrics.
+To provide the information needed for assessment, the Financial Assessment Template (attached to the Response Form for this RFP) requires that Applicants provide suitable financial data on the Project implementation and lifetime operational metrics.
 Costs include fuel cost, staffing costs, and operating and maintenance costs.
 Non-cash costs (such as depreciation) should not be included.
-Find out more about our financial information requirements in Section 4 of this RFP.

-Examples of acceptable default options are:
+Examples of Default Options are:

-- The current operational case (i.e., there is no need to invest now); - The low-emission proposal that you would implement as part of the natural asset replacement cycle; - Replacing or expanding an existing asset before the end of its lifecycle with a new fossil fuel option that is reasonable current industry practice (e.g. this would exclude coal).
+- The current operational case (i.e., there is no need to invest now); - The low-emission proposal that you would implement in a few years following the natural asset replacement cycle; - Replacing an existing asset with a new fossil fuel option that is more economical; - New energy needs that could be fulfilled more economically by a fossil fuel option.